AT&T Wants To Settle With FTC To Avoid Unlimited Data Throttling Lawsuit - Slashdot

 Re: so there it is...
 (Score:1)

-Just fucking nationalize AT&T already (Score:4, Insightful)
+Just fucking nationalize AT&T already (Score:5, Insightful)

 They didn't learn their lesson back in the '80s, and now here they are pulling shit again.